thelegendkaan/krazy/docs/README.md

 ## Security Considerations

-- The `brave_API_KEY` is automatically generated if not provided.
+- The `higher_API_KEY` is automatically generated if not provided.
 Ensure to keep this key secure and do not share it publicly.
 - When using authentication providers (GitHub, Google, Microsoft), ensure that the client IDs and secrets are kept confidential.
 - Be cautious when enabling file uploads and voice input, as these features may introduce potential security risks if not properly managed.

 ## Configuration

-Each brave Agent has its own settings for interfacing with AI providers, and other configuration options.
+Each higher Agent has its own settings for interfacing with AI providers, and other configuration options.
 These settings can be set and modified through the web interface.

 ## Documentation

 Need more information?
-Check out the documentation for more details to get a better understanding of the concepts and features of brave.
+Check out the documentation for more details to get a better understanding of the concepts and features of higher.

 ## Other Repositories

-Check out the other brave repositories - these include the brave Streamlit Web UI, brave Python SDK, brave TypeScript SDK, brave Dart SDK, brave C# SDK, and more!
+Check out the other higher repositories - these include the higher Streamlit Web UI, higher Python SDK, higher TypeScript SDK, higher Dart SDK, higher C# SDK, and more!